chillu/github-dashing/README.md

 The project is configured through environment variables.
 Copy the `.env.sample` configuration file to `.env`.
+All configuration is optional, apart from either `ORGAS` or `REPOS`.

- * `ORGAS`: Organizations (required).
+ * `ORGAS`: Github organizations.
 Separate multiple by comma.
-Will use all repos unless filtered in REPOS.
+Will use all repos unless filtered in `REPOS`.
    Example: `silverstripe,silverstripe-labs`
- * `REPOS`: # Repositories (optional).
+ * `REPOS`: Github repository identifiers.
 Separate multiple by comma.
-If used alongsize `ORGAS`, the logic will add all mentioned repos to the ones retrieves from `ORGAS`.
+If used alongside `ORGAS`, the logic will add all mentioned repos to the ones retrieves from `ORGAS`.
    Example: `silverstripe/silverstripe-framework,silverstripe/silverstripe-cms`
  * `SINCE`: Date string, or relative time parsed through [http://guides.rubyonrails.org/active_support_core_extensions.html](ActiveSupport).
 Example: `12.months.ago.beginning_of_month`, `2012-01-01`